parrt/msds501/notes/programming.md

 <img src=images/split-string.png width=190>

 To determine the index of the end of the string, programmers tend to use the length of the string.
 The length works out to be an index whose value is one past the end of the string, which is what we want for a slice using an exclusive right index.

+In addition to these powerful patterns, we can of course also use arithmetic and perform conditional operations such as "*if x<0 then print negative*".

 Armed with these patterns and the overall program template, we are ready to start programming by planning out programs using pseudocode.